 Obtaining a licence, a conditional privilege

-Obtaining a real estate or mortgage broker title is subject to specific conditions.
+Obtaining a real estate broker title is subject to specific conditions.
 These are a guarantee for the public that the brokerage licence holder has not only completed a recognized training, but has also undergone a criminal record check.

-Access to real estate or mortgage broker profession is governed by rules that are clearly set out in the Real Estate Brokerage Act.
+Access to real estate broker profession is governed by rules that are clearly set out in the Real Estate Brokerage Act.
 Section 37 states that the Organization may refuse to issue a licence (or impose conditions or restrictions thereon) if the individual or partnership applying for the licence:

 - has already had his licence revoked, suspended or made subject to restrictions or conditions by the discipline committee or by a body in Québec responsible for overseeing and monitoring real estate brokerage, or by such a body in another province or State;